Someone surfing a university website on a laptop

 Further questions?

-We can register domains for your academic projects and answer any of your questions.
+We can register domains for your academic projects, including .ac.uk domains, and answer any of your questions.
 Contact us if you need to discuss your domain name options.

 If you have found this article useful, please use these social sharing buttons and share this article to LinkedIn.
 Thanks very much!